codeandpepper/janush/CONVENTIONS.md

     );
   };
   ```

 ## Types vs Interfaces

 ### Use interfaces instead of types wherever it is possible

 ### Declare interface/type in place of its usage when it is used only in this place.
-Everytime it is used in more than one place extract it to separate file.
+In case of interface/type which is not defining the component props and is used in more than only one place extract it to separate file.